What is a cooperative?

 Over time this co-op will grow organically like the food we produce.
 We envision community development, education programs, and any way we can think of to celebrate good food and bring people together.

 Membership and its Advantages

-Through the membership with Eat Local Grey Bruce, we provide access to healthy local food that is grown sustainability.
-Through your membership, you support local farmers and businesses, you own a part of this grocery delivery service, and you contribute to building a regional food system that is robust, fair, and environmentally friendly.
-Another advantage?
-You qualify for delivery to your door for a delivery fee of only $5 (in sparse areas, pick-up from close to your home).
+Through your membership with Eat Local Grey Bruce you are given access to healthy local food that is grown sustainability.
+Your membership also helps support local farmers and businesses and contributes to building a regional food system that is robust, fair, and environmentally friendly all from the comfort of your computer!
 Eat Local Grey Bruce is your most convenient and economical option to purchase a great variety of locally produced goods of finest quality.

-As a co-op member, you get a say in what we sell, how products can be produced, and take part in the strategic direction of our enterprise.
-Our producer membership will continue to grow as we prove ourselves a viable enterprise – your choice will just get better.
-This way, you play your part in building a truly sustainable local food system.
-That of course, is when things start to get interesting!
+As a co-op member you get a say in what we sell, how products can be produced, and get to take part in the strategic direction of our enterprise.
+With our producer membership continuing to grow as we prove ourselves a viable enterprise, your choices will only get better!

-To become a member, you have to share our vision and sign up with your address and name.
-A consumer membership costs $35 per year (multi-year sign-ups discounted), and producers pay a $250 annual fee (which includes setting up a producer site).
+To become a member, sign up with your address, name and credit card (email email@example.com for other payment options if no credit card available).
+A consumer membership costs $35 per year (multi-year sign-up discounts available), and producers pay a $250 annual fee that includes setting up a producer site.